fredgibbs/fredgibbs.github.io/courses/food-technology-society/schedule.md

 ### Mar 10
 - Kendra Smith-Howard, _Pure and Modern Milk_, 121--166.
+- Robin Wall Kimmerer, _Braiding Sweetgrass_, 303--309.

+Also today we're going to discuss a very short and totally food unrelated piece (~7 small pages).
+My question for you all that I'd like to discuss today, is whether the kind of mentality or cultural lens used in this short chapter should be a bigger part of the food history books we've read this semester.

 ### Mar 12
 {% include alert.html class='danger' title='NO CLASS' text="